publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch26/schIII/m__us_usc_t33_s1321.md

                 (i) prepare for its area the Area Contingency Plan required under subparagraph (C);

-                (ii) work with State and local officials to enhance the contingency planning of those officials and to assure preplanning of joint response efforts, including appropriate procedures for mechanical recovery, dispersal, shoreline cleanup, protection of sensitive environmental areas, and protection, rescue, and rehabilitation of fisheries and wildlife; and
+                (ii) work with State, local, and tribal officials to enhance the contingency planning of those officials and to assure preplanning of joint response efforts, including appropriate procedures for mechanical recovery, dispersal, shoreline cleanup, protection of sensitive environmental areas, and protection, rescue, and rehabilitation of fisheries and wildlife, including advance planning with respect to the closing and reopening of fishing areas following a discharge; and

-                (iii) work with State and local officials to expedite decisions for the use of dispersants and other mitigating substances and devices.
+                (iii) work with State, local, and tribal officials to expedite decisions for the use of dispersants and other mitigating substances and devices.

             (C)